hackclub/hackclub/workshops/backjack/README.md

      check_Hit_Bust_Stay();								/* place it here */
      }
 ```
-Let say for example the player choose 2 Bust then player is saying that they are done taking more card and would like to check with the dealer card if who has won, there for we wil call the function ` Hit_Bust_check() ` :
+Let say for example the player choose 2 Bust then player is saying that they are done taking more card and would like to check with the dealer card if who has won, therefore we will call the function ` Hit_Bust_check() ` :
 ```C++
 if (answ == "1"){
      Hit_Player_card();